-This bill amends current financial disclosure laws by requiring current members of the House of Representatives and the Senate to report significant contributions or expenditures exceeding $1,000 within 48 hours.
-Specifically, it introduces a new paragraph (I-a) to RSA 664:6, mandating that these legislators file an itemized statement with the Secretary of State, which must include the donor's full name, postal address, the amount of the contribution, and the date received.
-Additionally, the bill updates the reporting schedule by deleting the previous requirement for a report on the fourth Wednesday after the general election and inserting a new requirement for monthly reports from the fourth Wednesday after the general election until the first Wednesday in June following the state general election.
+This bill amends current financial disclosure laws by requiring current members of the House of Representatives and the Senate to report significant contributions or expenditures exceeding $1,000 within 48 hours of receipt.
+The new legal language inserted into RSA 664:6 establishes a requirement for these legislators to file an itemized statement with the Secretary of State, detailing the donor's full name, postal address, the amount of the contribution, and the date received.
+Additionally, the bill updates the reporting schedule by deleting the previous requirement for a report on the fourth Wednesday after the general election and inserting a new requirement for reports on the first day of each month from that date until the first Wednesday in June following the state general election.

 As Amended by the House: 664:6